‘Hey,’ your friend says in Vienna. ‘Let’s meet up for a coffee’.

 ‘Where shall we go?’

 ‘How about Cafe X?’ your friend replies.

 You have a nanosecond to decide how to respond.

 Vienna is crammed with world class cafes.
 I review my favourites (so far) on my “Best Vienna cafes” page.
 You may think my judgement sucks; but I welcome comments and suggestions.

 So I was intrigued to see the Austrian newspapers rejoicing last week that a list of the “50 greatest cafes on earth” featured three from Vienna.
 The list itself is in the British newspaper “The Daily Telegraph”: I thought it a good effort, particularly for attempting a genuinely global list, ranging from Swansea to Hanoi.
 I also like the fact that the writer, Chris Moss, says he has visited 40 of them himself and his own twitter feed admits the list is “arguably” the best in the world and “something to read in the queue at Pret”.

-Of course strictly speaking, such a list cannot be meaningful unless someone has visited every cafe on earth and ranked them systematically.
+I admire his modesty.
+Of course one might argue that no such list cannot be meaningful unless someone has visited every cafe on earth and ranked them systematically.